iqbalrohail/SmartContact-Manager/README.md

 Following are the tools required to run this application in your local machine

+These readme instructions are as per the Linux OS.
+You can install the same in Windows/MacOS by following the required utilities on internet.

 # 1 Install intelliJ idea

 sudo snap install intellij-idea-community --classic